xPokerr/LuaMaker-for-SteamTools/README.md

 * Extracts depot IDs and public manifest GIDs.
 * Reads local `config.vdf` for depot decryption keys.
 * Skips DLC or language-only depots when no key is available.
-* Copies available manifest files into a dedicated output folder.
+* Copies available manifest files into a dedicated output folder, displaying the friendly manifest (e.g. DLC) name when available.
 * Generates a Lua file (`<APPID>.lua`) containing:

   * `addappid(appID)`